Skip to main content

 • Disable a component: set { "enabled": false }.

-New components Tavus ships later are enabled automatically on PALs with the skill attached.
+New components Tavus adds later are enabled automatically on PALs with the skill attached.
 Disable them per component to opt out.

 scheduling_embed only activates once scheduling_url is set.
 Attaching the skill without that config doesn’t error; the component stays inactive.